heutelbeck/sapl-demos/sapl-demo-axon/README.md

 data:{"id":"0","name":"Mona Vance","latestIcd11Code":"1Bâ–ˆâ–ˆ","latestDiagnosisText":"Brâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆ","ward":"NONE","updatedAt":"2022-09-06T23:08:15.054Z"}
 ```

-In this case, first Mona was aggigned to the ICCU and then got discharged by a doctor.
+In this case, first Mona was assigned to the ICCU and then got discharged by a doctor.
 Thus Mona was assigned to no ward.
-And as karl can only see medical data of parients assigned to the ICCU, the updated ```PatientDocument``` was delivered with blackened fields.
+And as karl can only see medical data of patients assigned to the ICCU, the updated ```PatientDocument``` was delivered with blackened fields.

-This is implemented with the same policy used for ```FetchAllPatients``` the obligation was applied to each individual subscription update.
+This is implemented with the same policy used for ```FetchAllPatients```.
+The obligation was applied to each individual subscription update.
 This is expressed in ```src/main/resources/policies/fetchAll.sapl```.
 This document is a policy set, which is applicable for both queries.
-As can bee seen in the ```for``` clause of the policy set:
+As can been seen in the ```for``` clause of the policy set:

 ```
 set "fetch patient list policy set"

 /*
- * The 'first-applicable' combination algorithm is used here in oder to avoid 'transformation uncertainty',
+ * The 'first-applicable' combination algorithm is used here to avoid 'transformation uncertainty',
- * i.e., multiple policies which return PERMIT but do not agree about transformation of the resource.
+ * i.e., multiple policies which return PERMIT but do not agree on the transformation of the resource.
  * This algorithm evaluates policies from top to bottom in the document and stops as soon as one policy
  * yields an applicable result or errors.
  */